Illinois Railway Museum

-The Illinois Railway Museum (IRM, reporting mark IRMX) is the largest railroad museum in the United States.
+The Illinois Railway Museum (IRM, reporting mark IRMX) is a heritage railroad museum and is the largest railroad museum in the United States.
 It is located in the Chicago metropolitan area at 7000 Olson Road in Union, Illinois, 55 mi northwest of downtown Chicago.

 Overview

 History

 The museum was founded in 1953 by ten people who joined to purchase Indiana Railroad interurban car 65.
 Originally called the Illinois Electric Railway Museum, the museum was located on the grounds of the Chicago Hardware Foundry in North Chicago.
 In 1961, it was renamed to the Illinois Railway Museum to reflect its expanding scope.
 In 1964, the museum moved to Union, Illinois along the former right-of-way of the Elgin and Belvidere Electric Company.
 In 1968 the first steam locomotive was operated at the museum.
 The first storage barn was erected in 1972.
 In 1981, a 1 mi streetcar loop was constructed.
 The right-of-way the museum was constructed next to still had back taxes into the 1980s.
 To gain full use of the track, the museum paid the back taxes, and gained the 4.6 miles (7.4 km) of railroad track to add to their property portfolio.
 In 2016, the IRM purchased a 130-foot turntable from Union Pacific's former Denver & Rio Grande Western Burnham Shops complex in Denver for $10,000.
 The turntable is large enough for any locomotive in their collection, and will be used to store their steam locomotives, along with a planned roundhouse.
-Currently, there are around 450 pieces of equipment, and over 100 acres of land owned by the museum.
+There are over 500 pieces of equipment, and over 100 acres of land owned by the museum.